-I’m an artist in the metro-Philadelphia area and an Armstrong State University alum.
+I’m an artist in the metro-Philadelphia area and an Armstrong State University (now Georgia Southern) alum.
 I graduated in December 2009 with a Bachelor of Fine Arts in Visual Arts.
 Most of my professional work is graphic design or website design related work, though I do an extensive amount of illustration in my free time.
-I am currently employed by Pyramid Educational Consultants, but feel free to check out my resume or contact me.
+I am currently Creative Director at Pyramid Group Management Services, but feel free to check out my resume or contact me.
 I do graphic design for print or web (particularly logos, business cards, signs, etc), websites, and illustrations.
 Respectfully, I do not do political or religious oriented projects – my work is strictly commercial or educational oriented.

 Creativity-wise, I have always been into drawing, and also developed a love of reading and writing from a very early age.
 This all stems back to my love of stories in virtually any way, shape or form – and it should be no surprise that I am a huge fan of the Canadian company BioWare for their often compelling storytelling through the video game medium.
 Ever since I was a young child, I have worked on countless stories and illustrations.
 I love fiction, history, and cultural/social studies, all of which play a big part in my personal work.
 I focus the most on character design and creation in my own artistic endeavors, and greatly enjoy coming up with character concepts of many different backgrounds and settings.
 I also love drawing other people’s character concepts, and am always eager to design or illustrate characters for others.